 Hvar's dining tier has sharpened considerably over the past decade.
 The island now sits within a Croatian restaurant conversation that includes Michelin-recognised addresses like Pelegrini in Sibenik and Restaurant 360 in Dubrovnik, as well as serious destination properties like Boskinac in Novalja.
 That broader context matters: it signals that Dalmatian cooking is no longer a regional footnote but a cuisine with its own critical infrastructure.
 Restaurants in Hvar now compete within that framework, and the better ones know it.

 On Hvar specifically, the question of sourcing is not rhetorical.
 The island has its own fishing fleet.
 Local olive oil production is small but serious.
-The wines coming out of the Hvar wine culture — particularly Plavac Mali from the south-facing Dingač-adjacent slopes — have been gaining international attention for the better part of two decades.
-A kitchen that draws from these inputs is working with materials that have no direct equivalent elsewhere, which is what gives Dalmatian cooking its regional integrity when done well.
+The wines coming out of the Hvar wine culture, particularly Plavac Mali from the south-facing Dingač-adjacent slopes, have been gaining international attention for the better part of two decades.
+A kitchen that draws from these inputs is working with materials that are distinct to the region, which is what gives Dalmatian cooking its regional integrity when done well.

 The Old Town Context